lamberta/tensorflow/tensorflow/docs_src/get_started/index.md

 TensorFlow provides many APIs.
 The remainder of this section focuses on the Estimator API which provide scalable, high-performance models.
-To get started with Estimators begin by reading one of the following documents:
+To get started with Estimators, begin by reading one of the following documents:

   * @{$get_started/get_started_for_beginners}, which is aimed at readers new to machine learning.